ElektronikaDonBosco/Blind-eye/README.md

 ## Prepare the docker container

-To prepare the docker we need to clone the repository of jetson inference and enter the jetson_inference folder.
+To prepare the docker, we need to clone the repository of jetson inference and enter the jetson_inference folder.
 ```bash
 git clone https://github.com/mikelalda/Blind-eye.git

 ```

-Clone jetson-inference repository
+To clone the jetson-inference repository, use the next command:

 ```bash
 git clone https://github.com/dusty-nv/jetson-inference.git